Working with schools for a safe academic year

 _We would like to remind our UK member schools that Government guidelines state that any child showing symptoms of COVID-19 should remain in their residential setting.
 In the case of a boarder, this means staying in the boarding school and being cared for in suitable accommodation there, or returning safely to their family home in the UK, rather than transferring elsewhere e.g. to a guardian, unless agreed with the relevant health authority.
 This is in order to avoid spreading the infection more widely than necessary.

-Our decision not to ask host families to take in symptomatic student or to ask a taxi driver to take a symptomatic student in their car with them is final.
+Our decision not to ask host families to take in symptomatic student and realise that it is not permitted to ask a taxi driver to take a symptomatic student in their car with them is final.
 We are not prepared to go against Government Guidance or cause the spread of Covid-19 into the community, nor are we willing to put our staff, host families or taxi drivers at risk in this way.
 Parents should understand this and check with their school that they are willing to isolate symptomatic students on site.

 Whilst in a Bright World host family